Skip to main content

 RESET

 A reset clears active error codes and restores the control board to its default state.
-It does not fix the underlying fault that caused an error code, but it allows you to attempt a fresh cycle and confirm whether the fault is persistent or was a one-time glitch.
+It doesn't fix the underlying fault that caused an error code, but it lets you attempt a fresh cycle and confirm whether the fault is persistent or was just a one-time glitch.

 low